- Home

 Stories are a narrative form of text that can be oral, written, or visual.
 Stories are derived from truth or fiction and may be used to seek and impart knowledge, entertain, share history, and strengthen a sense of identity.

-by exploring, for example, thoughts, feelings, knowledge, culture, and identity
+help us to acquire language and understand the world by exploring, for example, thoughts, feelings, knowledge, culture, and identity

 around us.